1. Timelines

 Thus ended the Second Age: Twilight of Creation, an era of gods and titans, of celestial war and divine reckoning.
 But even as order was restored, the echoes of chaos remained.

-The Third Age, known as the Age of the Elves, marked a pivotal era where the torch of civilization was passed from the True Dragon to the Elf, their chosen successors.
-The remnants of the Second Age—shattered elemental titans of The Aeonic Struggle and the lingering echoes of the First Continuum Crisis—left the world fractured.
-It was the True Dragons, the dwindling keepers of the elemental balance, who sought to nurture a new lineage of guardians, beings capable of wielding the ancient Rift Magic they had inherited from the Unknown.
+The Third Age, known as the Age of the Elves, marked a pivotal era where the torch of civilization was passed from the True Dragon to the Elf, their chosen progeny.
+The remnants of the Second Age—shattered elemental titans of The Planar Rapture and the lingering echoes of the First Continuum Crisis—left the world fractured.
+It was the True Dragons, the dwindling keepers of the elemental balance, who sought to nurture a new lineage of guardians, beings capable of wielding the ancient Rift Magic they had inherited from the primordial Archon whom Helios molded them in the image of.

-Thus, the elves were born—sculpted from elemental essence, imbued with divine grace, and placed within the grand realms of their draconic creators.
+Thus, the elves were born—sculpted from elemental essence, imbued with divine grace, and postured to inherit the realms of their draconic creators.
 But as this age would soon reveal, the ambition of mortals is never satisfied.

 Using their mastery of Rift Magic, the dragons sculpted the elves from the elemental essence of the world itself.
 Each lineage was shaped by its draconic progenitor, bound to a specific realm:

-To safeguard the balance of the world, the Archons decreed a sacred cycle—the Cycle of the Avatars.
-Every three to four thousand years, a new Avatar would be chosen from the elves, blessed with divine power to serve as the elemental protectors of the realm.
-The first Avatars of this cycle emerged during the Age of Elves:
+To safeguard the balance of the world, the Archons would then decree a sacred cycle—the Cycle of the Avatars.
+Every three thousand years, a new Avatar would be chosen from the elves, blessed with primordial power to serve as the elemental protectors of the realm.
+The first Avatars of this cycle emerged during the early third age:

 • Avatar Rozan, Avatar of the Sun – A radiant warrior-king of the Solir, bearing the radiant legacy of the Solar Drakes.